FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 * `priority` - (Optional, Int) Weight of a node pool.
 A node pool with a higher weight has a higher priority during scaling.

 * `labels` - (Optional, Map, ForceNew) Tags of a Kubernetes node, key/value pair format.
     Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Tags of a VM node, key/value pair format.

 * `root_volume` - (Required, List, ForceNew) It corresponds to the system disk related configuration.
+    The object structure is documented below.
 Changing this parameter will create a new resource.

 * `data_volumes` - (Required, List, ForceNew) Represents the data disk to be created.
+    The object structure is documented below.
 Changing this parameter will create a new resource.

 * `taints` - (Optional, List, ForceNew) You can add taints to created nodes to configure anti-affinity.
-Each taint contains the following parameters:
+    The object structure is documented below.

 The `root_volume` block supports: